 I used to advise ambitious people to move to the big city, where everything is happening.
 And it’s still true that it offers some benefits.

-But more and more it feels like “where everything is happening” is online - and the way to be there is to create something that adds to it.
+But now “where everything is happening” is online.
+And the way to be there is to create something that adds to it.

 Most of the fascinating and successful people I know now are people I met online.
 I see something they’ve done, or they see something I’ve done, one of us sends the other an email, and that’s it.
 A few emails, maybe a phone call, and we’re friends.